UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/hpc_storage/index.md

 |```/xdisk/pi_netid```|Temporary communal storage available for every group on request.
 [See xdisk section below](#xdisk) for details.|200 GB to 20  TB|Up to 300 days|
 |```/tmp```|Local storage available on individual compute nodes.|$<$ 800 GB to 1.4 TB|Only accessible for the duration of a job's run|

+!!! tip "Managing permissions"
+    If you're working with other members of your group and need to make your files more accessible, see our [bash cheat sheet](../../../support_and_training/cheat_sheet/#linux-file-permissions).
+This offers an overview on Linux file permissions, ownership, and some tips for working with collaborators.

 ## Best Practices

 The shared file system on HPC is the location for everything in ```/home```, ```/groups```, and ```/xdisk```.
 The ```/tmp``` directory is also available to users, and refers to the local disk on each node.
 Your I/O activity can have dramatic activity on other users.
 Extreme read/write activity can cause bottlenecks and may be cancelled without warning.
 It is generally best to limit I/O whenever possible to avoid straining the system.
 The HPC consult team is available to help optimize workflows that may be impacted by I/O.